 Typical administrative fees charged by a PEO range from 2% to 4% of gross payroll, based on services provided and employee wages.
 Generally speaking, businesses spend that or more to perform these functions in-house.
 However, time savings and peace-of-mind are the key drivers for continued use of PEO services.*

-Unfortunately, there are some sales teams that will do anything to sign up a new client, but that’s not the way we do business at MidwestHR.
-With over 20 years partnering with companies, we analyze your company’s needs and provide a detailed proposal on services to be performed.
+Unfortunately, there are some sales teams that will do anything to sign up a new client, but that’s not the way we do business.
+With over 20 years partnering with companies, MidwestHR, a Chicago PEO, analyzes your company’s needs and provide a detailed proposal on services to be performed.
 There are many services that we include for our clients even when other PEOs charge for them.

 We believe complete billing transparency helps you make the most informed decision about taking care of your employees – today and every day in the future.
 Have questions?
 We are here with answers!
-Give us a call at 630-836-3000.
+Give us a call at 630-836-3000 to learn what is a PEO and how it can benefit your business.

 *PEO Market Research conducted by Provado – April 2018